 The National War Memorial features a Carillon, Hall of Memories and the Tomb of the Unknown Warrior.
 A National War Memorial Park to be based alongside the Memorial is currently under development.

 Meet the Memorial staff, Timothy Hurd QSM, National Carillonist and Paul Riley, Curator.
-We offer free tours of the National War Memorial for school or other community groups.

 The Memorial is governed by the National War Memorial Advisory Council through the National War Memorial Act 1992.
 Learn more about the protocols surrounding the Memorial.